 Remember that us photographers won’t necessarily know all your family members, so having a groomsman or bridesmaid on hand who can pin point people will be invaluable.
 Even if the photographer does know who is who, having someone that can run around and grab people ready for their image, whilst the photographer concentrates on the people before, will make the whole process go much quicker.

 4. Give us enough time & stay happy

 Sounds a bit strange but remember that these images do take a little time to organise and building enough time in to your schedule to achieve them all will keep the stress levels low.

 5. Try and make your photographer aware of any family politics or key departed family members before the wedding.

-If Dad hates mum and can’t stand being around her anymore, let the photographer know and they can make sure they either do two separate shots or they put mum on one side of you and dad on the other.
+If Dad hates Mum and can’t stand being around her anymore, let the photographer know and they can make sure they either do two separate shots or they put Mum on one side of you and Dad on the other.
 You would think on your wedding day that family would behave, but let’s not take that chance.
 Similarly, if a key family member is no longer with us, let the photographer know.
-Again, we don’t always know who your immediate family are by this point of the day so if your photographer is shouting for Grandad and Grandad isn’t on this earth anymore, at best it can embarrassing for the photographer, at worst we could get a telling off by mum 🙂
+Again, we don’t always know who your immediate family are by this point of the day so if your photographer is shouting for Grandad and Grandad isn’t on this earth anymore, at best it can embarrassing for the photographer, at worst we could be upsetting to other family members.

 6. Be flexible